 This article may contain affiliate links, full disclosure here

-What Is The Acorns App?
+What Is The Acorns App And Is It Worth It?

 The Acorns investment app was founded by a father and son team in August of 2014.
-Their goal in creating this investment platform is to encourage everyone including beginners to invest by making it easy and removing the intimidating barriers.
+Their goal in creating this investment platform is to encourage everyone including beginners to start investing by making it easy and removing the intimidating barriers.
 Their strategy for people to invest money is through a system they have termed “round-ups,” which essentially invests your spare change.

 Simply present a valid .edu email address and you will receive Acorns FREE for four years!